Cryptolaemus montrouzieri

 How to use Cryptolaemus montrouzieri

-The predatory beetle Cryptolaemus mountrouzieri is available in bottle (Cryptobug, Cryptobug-L).
+The predatory beetle Cryptolaemus mountrouzieri is available in bottles (Cryptobug, Cryptobug-L).

 Best conditions for use of Cryptolaemus montrouzieri